Back to Blog

 Funding Models: Instant vs. Evaluation

-The fundamental divide in prop firms isn't size or reputation — it's funding philosophy.
-Evaluation models (1-step, 2-step challenges) require traders to prove consistency before accessing capital.
-Instant account models skip this proving ground entirely.
-Each serves different trader psychology: evaluations suit those who need external validation, whilst instant account appeals to traders who already know their edge works.
+The fundamental divide in prop firms isn't size or reputation, it's funding philosophy.
+Evaluation models (1-step, 2-step challenges) require traders to demonstrate consistency before capital is released.
+Instant models skip that proving ground and apply strict risk controls from the first trade instead.
+Each suits a different trader psychology: evaluations suit those who want external validation of their edge, instant funding suits traders who already trust their process and want to skip the queue.

 Profit Splits and Payouts

-Beyond the headline split percentage lies the real mathematics of prop firm economics.
-A 95% split sounds superior to 80%, but payout frequency, minimum thresholds, and withdrawal fees often matter more.
-The question isn't just "how much do we keep?"
-But "how quickly can we access it?"
+Beyond the headline split percentage sits the real economics: payout frequency, minimum thresholds, and any withdrawal fees often matter more day to day than the difference between an 80% and a 95% split.
+The better question isn't just "how much do I keep?" but "how quickly and reliably can I actually access it?"

 Drawdown Rules and Risk Management

 Drawdown limits define your operational reality more than any other rule.
-Daily and maximum loss limits determine position sizing, strategy selection, and psychological pressure.
-A 4% daily / 8% total drawdown creates different trading dynamics than 3% daily / 6% total — the tighter limit forces more conservative position sizing but might align better with institutional risk management principles.
+Daily and maximum loss limits shape position sizing, strategy selection, and psychological pressure.
+A 4% daily / 8% total drawdown creates different trading dynamics than a 3% daily / 6% total structure, the tighter limit forces more conservative sizing but tends to align more closely with institutional-style risk management.

 Market Access: CFDs, Futures, and More